Klondyke Coke Ovens: History

 The Klondyke Coke Ovens were part of the Klondyke Colliery located at Brassall and were built in the 1940s.
 Coke production at Klondyke originally commenced in the 1880s.
 The site had two widely separated periods of coke production and several changes of ownership and names.
 Its last change of ownership and name occurred in 1948 when the pit had only a small area left to be worked and production ceased in the early 1950s.
 The site has been lying unused for many years and the coke ovens are overgrown with vegetation.

 The discovery of coal in Queensland dates from 1825 when outcrops were observed by Major Edmund Lockyer on the banks of the upper Brisbane River.
 Two years later, when Ipswich was settled as a convict outstation, known as Limestone, the presence of coal was noted between the convict settlement and Brisbane by Captain Patrick Logan.
 The following year, explorer Allan Cunningham also marked several outcrops on the Bremer River on his survey map for Governor Ralph Darling.

 Coal was one of the first minerals in Queensland to be commercially mined.
 Mining originally commenced at Goodna in 1843 with the West Moreton Coalfield at Ipswich following in the early 1850s.
-Development of the coal mining industry in Queensland was slow and the quality could not match the quality of coal being produced at Newcastle for use by coastal steamers.
-However, as coal was required for transport and industrial use, there was remarkable growth of mining to the north and east of the town from the mid-1870s onwards.
+Development of the coal mining industry in Queensland needed to be faster and the quality could not match the quality of coal being produced at Newcastle for use by coastal steamers.
+However, as coal was required for transport and industrial use, there was a remarkable growth of mining to the north and east of the town from the mid-1870s onwards.
 A symbiotic relationship developed between Queensland Government Railways and the coal industry.
 Queensland Railways was the coal industry's largest customer since coal supplies were essential to the functioning of the rail network.
 At the same time rail transport was essential to the viability of coalmines as a coal mine could not survive commercially unless it was directly linked to the rail network.
 Therefore, in Queensland, development of the coal industry was closely linked to the growth of the rail network.